I UNDERSTAND

 CURRENT VOLUNTEER OPPORTUNITIES:

-We have vacancies for recruits to the signalling department.
+As of October 2024, our current training course is now full, but we are still recruiting trainees for the next training course, commencing November 2025.
 Those people with traditional signalling experience on the main line, or on a heritage railway of a similar size to the GWSR, are also of interest to us.
 Training usually takes place once a year.

 Please indicate, when applying, any past experience you may have so that we can assess requirements on an individual basis.